ufna/UE-HTML5/README.md

 ### Core ideas

 * No multithreading.
-It's basically dead idea for the modern web, so no support will be provided until it's ressurection.
+It's basically dead idea for the modern web, so no support will be provided until its ressurection.
 * Keep emscripten updated.
 * Vanilla UE branches, all necessary engine code changes applied as runtime patch on setup stage.
 * Two parallel dev directions: